jasonlaubb/Matrix-AntiCheat/scripts/README.md

 ### Anti Fly

-Our fly check offer the most accurate and no bypass to detect fly client
+Our fly check offer the most accurate and powerful to detect fly client

 > (A) => Checks if players stay on air without falling
 >
-> (B) => Checks if players mocve a distance in the air
+> (B) => Checks if players move a distance in the air
 >
 > (D) => Checks if players fly without mayfly ability